-In May 2016, we entered into a Sales Agreement with Cantor Fitzgerald & Co. to periodically sell up to \$75 million of shares of our common stock in an atthe-market, or ATM, offering.
-During the second quarter of 2016, there were no sales of common stock pursuant to the Sales Agreement.
+In May 2016, we entered into a Sales Agreement with Cantor Fitzgerald & Co. to periodically sell up to \$75 million of shares of our common stock in an at-the-market, or ATM, offering.
+During the third quarter of 2016, we sold 239,906 shares of common stock pursuant to the Sales Agreement.
+The aggregate net proceeds received by us were approximately \$2.2 million, net of commissions.